 Applicants should submit the following information, as stipulated in the cited pages, as attachments to their application.
 While the materials listed below are not assigned specific point values, peer reviewers will, as appropriate, consider these items when rating applications.
-For example, reviewers will consider résumés and/or Letters of Support/Memoranda of Understanding when assessing "Capabilities/Competencies."
+For example, reviewers will consider résumés and/or letters of support/memoranda of understanding when assessing "capabilities/competencies."
 Peer reviewers will not consider any additional information that the applicant submits other than that specified below.

 a.
 Applicant disclosure of pending applications.
-Applicants are to disclose whether they have pending applications for federally funded assistance that include requests for funding to support the same project being proposed under this solicitation and will cover the identical cost items outlined in the budget narrative and worksheet in the application under this solicitation.
-The disclosure should include both direct applications for federal funding (e.g., applications to federal agencies) and indirect applications for such funding (e.g., applications to State agencies that will be subawarding federal funds).
+Applicants are to disclose whether they have pending applications for federal assistance that include requests for funding to support the same project being proposed under this solicitation and that cover the identical cost items outlined in the budget narrative and worksheet in the application under this solicitation.
+The disclosure should include both direct applications for federal funding (e.g., applications to federal agencies) and indirect applications for such funding (e.g., applications to state agencies that will be subawarding federal funds).